How accessible bathrooms can reduce injuries at assisted living facilities

 Boost residents’ confidence, save precious staff time and reduce injuries

-Assistive technologies like adjustable beds, slings and lifts are fairly commonplace in the bedrooms of most elderly care and assisted living homes.
-But Walker said that not enough facilities extend this same approach to the bathroom by installing solutions that would make it easier for staff to assist clients with their toilet visits and bathing – or even remove the need for their involvement at all.
+Assistive technologies like adjustable beds, slings and lifts are commonplace in the bedrooms of most elderly care and assisted living homes.
+But not enough facilities use this approach in the bathroom.
+Customizable solutions would make it easier for staff to assist residents with using the bathroom, it could also minimize, or remove, the need for staff involvement.

-“Grip bars and seated showers are great, but they’re really just the bare minimum,” Walker said.
-“By outfitting bathrooms with things like support arms that are fully adjustable, both vertically and horizontally, and sinks that can be lowered and raised with a touch of a button, you minimize the amount of assistance a client needs in the bathroom.
-This improves worker safety while also boosting the independence and dignity of the residents.”
+Safety solutions like grip bars or shower seats are good, but they’re also the bare minimum for offering support to residents and workers.
+If the bathrooms were to be equipped with supports arms that are fully adjustable, both vertically and horizontally, and sinks that are height adjustable with a touch of a button, it could limit the amount of help the resident needs in the bathroom.
+This will improve the caregiver safety while also increasing the independence and dignity of the residents.

 How can flexible bathrooms improve your facility?